sparc-coop/tovik/tovik-w/README.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Tovik enables automatic, high-quality translation for your WordPress site in minutes.
+Tovik enables automatic, high-quality translation for your Wix site in minutes.

 == Description ==

-Tovik is a simple plugin that adds the Tovik automatic site translator to your WordPress site.
+Tovik.W is a simple app that adds the Tovik automatic site translator to your Wix site.
 Instantly make your website multilingual and accessible to a global audience with no coding required.

 **Features:**
 * Instantly translates your entire site into multiple languages
-* Easy setup—-just activate the plugin
+* Easy setup—-just activate the app
 * No configuration required
 * Powered by Tovik (https://tovik.app)